All Humans Are Welcome Here!

 Human Whisperer

 This week I pulled an insane maneuver: I sold the sewing machine I use to make cycling caps — before getting a replacement.
 I sold it right out from under my business, without warning or much planning.
 It had been listed on Craigslist for several weeks as part of my plan to buy a new machine to improve my tax situation, and suddenly one evening someone wanted it badly.
 Off it went to a happy new home, perfectly good but massively depreciated.
 Off it went, leaving me high and dry.
 A replacement won’t be here until mid-next week.
 I do own these two vintage “backup” sewing machines, though.
-They sit pretty, high up on a shelf above my desk, collecting… continue reading
+They sit pretty, high up on a shelf above my desk, collecting compliments and dust.
+I pulled them both down this week in a desperate attempt to keep up with sewing jobs. continue reading…

 I’m a Softie for them Soft Bills

 Somewhere along the line, I decided to fill my cycling cap bills with something other than plastic.
 I don’t know why.
 Maybe I ran out of plastic in the studio.
 Maybe someone special requested a soft bill.
 I honestly can’t say when it happened, but when it did it was magic.
 I stumbled right onto the perfect solution: just the right filling, and just the right amount of it, and lots of top-stitching; and right off the bat I had the very best soft bill there was.
 And yet people are still not sure they want a soft bill.
 Why not?
 Because they’re floppy?
 I’ve got news for you: they’re not.
 Not mine.
-Mine don’t crack or warp either, and… continue reading
+Mine don’t crack or warp either, and you can fold and stuff them into your jersey or bag when you’re on the run.
+They hold up to continue reading…

 Little Package